 Although these species are not listed in Annex IV of the Habitats Directive, they are known for their foraging range which makes them a potential species to occur in the Project area.
-An overview of the distribution abundance of these species is summarised in the Section 3.5.1 through Section 3.5.3.
+An overview of the distribution abundance of these species is summarised in the Section 3.4.1 through Section 3.4.3.

-3.5.1.
+3.4.1.
 Harbour seal (Phoca vitulina)

-Common seals (also referred to as Harbour seals) are a semi-aquatic marine mammal from the Pinnipeds group with a wide distribution in the Northern Hemisphere (Cronin et al., 2007).
+Common seals (also referred to as Harbour seals) are semi-aquatic marine mammal from the Pinnipeds group with a wide distribution in the northern hemisphere (Cronin et al., 2007).
 Harbour seals are one of two seal species that inhabit Irish waters, predominantly on the west side coast of Ireland.
 This species is included under Annex II of the Habitats Directive, thus requires Member States to designate SACs for their protection.
-There are 13 SACs designated for this species, with one of the SACs, Clew Bay Complex SAC, within the Project area.
+There are 13 SACs designated for this species in Ireland.

-Cronin et al. (2007) performed a combination of aerial and ground surveys, aiming to gather information on the abundance and distribution of harbour seals along the Irish coast during February - July 2003.
-Two of the ground-truthing sites were relatively close to the Project area: Bellacragher Bay and Roonagh Quay, which recorded a total of 34 and 24 individuals (for aerial count) and 33 and 21 (for ground count), respectively.
-Morris and Duck (2019) carried out thermal-imaging surveys along the coastline of Ireland in August 2017 and August 2018, which compiled the counts of harbour seals from surveys in 2003, in 2011/2012 and in 2017/2018.
+Cronin et al., (2007) performed a combination of aerial and ground surveys, aiming to gather information on the abundance and distribution of harbour seals along the Irish coast, during February - July 2003.
+The closest ground-truthing site for seals to the Project area was Dungloe Bay, where a total of 266 individuals (for an aerial count) and 180 (for a ground count) were recorded.
+Morris and Duck (2019) carried out thermal-imaging surveys along the coastline of Ireland in August 2017 and August 2018, which also compiled the counts of harbour seals from surveys in 2003, in 2011/2012 and in 2017/2018.
 The counts of harbour seals in the western coast of Ireland are provided in Table 3.6, where area 6 includes the Project area.

-3.5.2.
+3.4.2.
 Grey seal (Halichoerus grypus)

-Grey seals are another seal species that inhabit the coast of Ireland, with the greatest numbers found around the western coast.
-This species is included under Annex II of the Habitats Directive, thus requiring Member States to designate SACs for their protection.
-There are 10 SACs designated for this species.
+Grey seals are the other seal species to inhabit the coast of Ireland, with greatest numbers around the western coast.
+This species is included under Annex II of the Habitats Directive, thus requires Member States to designate SACs for their protection.
+There are 10 SACs designated for this species in Ireland, with one of them (Horn Head and Rinclevan SAC) located 6.1 km from the Project area.

-In combination with the harbour seal, Cronin et al. (2007) performed a combination of aerial and ground surveys, aiming to gather information on the abundance and distribution of grey seals along the Irish coast during February - July 2003.
-Two of the ground-truthing sites were relatively close to the Project area: Bellacragher Bay and Roonagh Quay.
-The ground survey summarised a total of three and six individuals respectively, while the aerial survey only counted one individual in Roonagh Quay.
-Morris and Duck (2019) carried out thermal-imaging surveys along the coastline of Ireland in August 2017 and August 2018, which compiled the counts of grey seals from surveys in 2003, in 2011/2012 and in 2017/2018.

-The counts of grey seals in the western coast of Ireland are provided in the Table 3.6, where area 6 includes the Project area.
+In combination with the harbour seal, Cronin et al., (2007) performed a combination of aerial and ground surveys, aiming to gather information on the abundance and distribution of grey seals along the Irish coast, during February - July 2003.
+However, there were no counts for grey seals in ground-truthing sites around the Project area.
+Morris and Duck (2019) carried out thermal-imaging surveys along the coastline of Ireland in August 2017 and August 2018, which compiled the counts of grey seals from surveys in 2003, 2011/2012 and 2017/2018.
+These counts of harbour seals and grey seals in the Irish northern region are provided in Table 3.6 where area 4 includes the Project area.